yeticrab42/RecipeGuru/README.md

 # scratch_project

 ## Problem/Solution
-Utilizing leftover ingredients, return recipes with these leftover ingredients
+Utilizing leftover ingredients, returning recipes with these leftover ingredients

-Features:
+## Features:
 * Log-in Page with authentication from database and cookie setting
 * API calls to grab data
 * Favorites button to add recipe to database